There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 - Heat the pork belly for 3-4 minutes, then check its internal temperature with a meat thermometer.
 If it’s 165°F/73°C, the meat is ready.

-My skin also wasn’t as crispy as I expected because I accidentally got some water on it, so avoid repeating my mistake!
+Psst… on my first attempt my skin wasn’t that crispy because I accidentally got some water on it, so be careful with this.

 - Place the pork belly on a microwave-safe plate.
 If you have a big chunk of belly, it’s best to slice it up so it reheats quicker and more evenly.